Clarifai CLI

 Create Context

-The create-context (or set-context) subcommand creates a new Clarifai context.
+The create-context (or create) subcommand creates a new Clarifai context.
 Note that you'll be prompted to configure the context by providing the necessary details for that context — such as user ID, API URL, and PAT.

 If you'd like to use the default values (such as the base-url), simply press Enter.